From Model Explanation to Data Misinterpretation: A Cautionary Analysis of Post Hoc Explainers in Business Research: Conclusion

-As post hoc explanations are gaining popularity in business research, we found an alarming trend of using them to make claims about the marginal effects of variables in the data.
+As post hoc explanations are gaining popularity in business research, we found an alarming trend of using them to make claims about the direction and strength of variables at the data level rather than at the model level.
 However, the validity of this use of post hoc explanations has not been studied in the literature.
-Our paper is the first effort towards this purpose.
+In this paper, we systematically evaluate this practice.
 In the following sections, we will summarize our findings and give some parting advice for the use of post hoc explainers for obtaining data insights in business research.
-We also contribute to the business literature by proposing some simple and intuitive mitigation strategies which we found to benefit explainer data-alignment to varying extents.